 COVID-19 Response Information and Resources

-SWACH staff are following the current guidelines recommending social distancing.
+SWACH staff are following the current Stay Home, Stay Healthy order from the Governor, which has been extended until May 31, 2020, with phased reopening of businesses beginning in May.
 Our office will remain open with limited staff, but the majority of our team will be working from home and available via email.
 To connect with one of our staff, please click here for their information or email us and we will connect you with the right person.

 Clark County Public Health updates their page regularly with information including local case count and current recommendations.

 Skamania County COVID Response page

 US Citizen and Immigration Services just announced that any testing, treatment, or services relating to COVID-19 will NOT be used against immigrants in their public charge evaluation.

 Many providers and Managed Care Organizations (Medicaid/Apple Health insurance providers) are encouraging utilizing telehealth services, which allow patients to see a doctor by phone or video, for non-emergency issues .
 Please contact your provider or insurance carrier (Molina, CHPW, Amerigroup, Coordinated Care, etc.) directly to learn what options may be available.

 The DEA also has some guidance about using telemedicine and electronic prescribing for controlled substances.

 Information from the Federal Trade Commission on avoiding scams related to COVID-19

 Child Care Aware has a hotline to help find child care – call 1-800-446-1114